 Plant Type:SHADE PERENNIALS

-Disporum megalanthum – is a very handsome medium-sized species of Fairy Bells.
+Disporum megalanthum – only 4 remaining.
+This rendition of Fairy Bells is a very handsome medium-sized species.
 Arching stems zigzag with broad elliptic semi-glossy green leaves with handsome longitudinal veins.
 Showy white bell flowers are followed with purplish fruit.
 Moderately spreading, colonizing.
-Not well known, Easy, Handsome.
-Under-utilized.
+Though not well known we have found it easy of culture, very handsome and sadly under-utilized.
 Git 'er one!
 Established pot grown perennial by old-fashioned division.

 Zone:5 to 9